JC5467/jsbsimedit2/ACTIVITY_SUMMARY.md

 At this stage, our group has set up project repository and confirmed access.

-Thanh Ho - wrote the requirements specification scheme, and uploaded it.
-Will change if needed by team
+Thanh Ho - Created requirement cards - enough to start, still a work-in-progress.

 Haneen - Worked on UI documentation scheme